kstrikis/Dog-Parks/README.md

 - If needed, create an AWS Account at https://aws.amazon.com/?nc2=h_lg
 - In the Identity and Access Management dashboard, add a user, ensuring the user has programmatic access.
 - Pull the Access Key and Secret Access Key for this user, and add them to your .env file
-- Create a new s3 bucket and add the name to the env file after S3_BUCKET_PRODUCTION
+- Create a new S3 bucket and add the name to the .env file after S3_BUCKET_PRODUCTION=
-- Create a Google Workspace account and add your API Key to the env file after GOOGLE_MAPS_API_KEY
+- Create a Google Workspace account and add your API Key to the .env file after GOOGLE_MAPS_API_KEY=
 - Create a SESSION_SECRET using a UUID generator, e.g. https://www.uuidgenerator.net/
 - Back in the terminal, create the PostgreSQL database with : `createdb dog-parks_development`
 - Yarn install with this command before running your migrations : `yarn install`